HSLU-IFZ-Competence-Center-Investments/GPT_for_Financial_Advice/README.md

 # GPT for Financial Advice
-## The combination of Large Language Models and Rule-Based Systems
+## The Combination of Large Language Models and Rule-Based Systems